MartinKuschnik/FFXIV-Zodiac-Glass/README.md

 FFXIV-Zodiac-Glass
 ==================

-## THIS PROJECT IS NO LONGER SUPPORTED!!!
+## THIS PROJECT IS NO LONGER FULL SUPPORTED!!!
-I will not longer support this project because of the release of Heavensward.
+I will no longer update the memory addresses automatically.
-If there is still a need for this tool, please poke me!
+But I will update those if I get multiple requests for it.

 ## What is FFXIV-Zodiac-Glass?
 A tiny Final Fantasy XIV overlay that allows you to observe the progress of your Nexus and Zeta weapons.